dnp3/opendnp3-guide/mkdoc/docs/api/outstations.md

 ### MeasUpdate

-When a new measurement is read from an input or a new value is received from a downstream protocol, you need to update the corresponding value in the outstaion.
+When a new measurement is read from an input or a new value is received from a downstream protocol, you need to update the corresponding value in the outstation.
 This is accomplished with the _MeasUpdate_ helper class.

 ```c++